tansey/functionalmf/README.md

 - **dim 2:** columns with latent attributes that change mostly-smoothly in **dim 3**
 - **dim 4:** replicates. if you have only a 3-tensor, just make this dim size 1 or the code will do it for you implicitly.

+**Missing data**: If you have missing data, it should be passed in as `np.nan` values in the data array.

 The specific class you should use depends on the likelihood function for your observations.

 ### Gaussian observations